Infosys running out of time to name new CEO as president quits

 "With his (Srinivas') resignation, the impression is quite clear that the company is going to get an outsider for the job," RK Gupta, managing director of Taurus Asset Management, which owns Infosys shares, told Reuters.

-"With a large organization like Infosys you need new blood.
+"With a large organisation like Infosys you need new blood.
 Old guards sometimes have a sense of lethargy."

 A decision on the new CEO is likely to be made earlier than expected, possibly during the July-September quarter, said two people with knowledge of the matter.
 The sources declined to be named as the selection process is confidential.